sambiokeka/sambiokeka/README.md

 </div>

+# - Hi, I'm Erick!
+(most of the times i use the "sambio keka" nickname)

 ### About Me:
-# - Hi, I'm Erick!
-most of the times i use the "sambio keka" nickname on most of the thins i sign in
 -  **18 years old** | 🇧🇷 **Brazilian**
 - Studying **Software Engineering** at [FIAP](https://www.fiap.com.br/)
 - Passionate about programming, algorithms, and game development